botwiki/botwiki.org/content/tutorials/twitterbots.md

 Learn how to make bots for [Twitter](https://twitter.com/) below -- or [look at some Twitter bots](/tag/twitterbot) for inspiration.

-**And you're more then welcome to join us in the public [Botmakers Slack group](https://botmakers.org/) to share what you're working on, ask for advice, or just chat with fellow artists, journalists, educators, tinkerers, and bot enthusiasts.**
+**And you're more then welcome to join us in the public [Botmakers Slack group](https://botmakers.org/) to share what you're working on, ask for advice, or just chat with fellow artists, journalists, educators, tinkerers, and bot enthusiasts!**

 (Here's our [Code of Conduct](https://botwiki.org/coc/).)